JaredChung/JaredChung.github.io/_posts/2016-04-04-Melbourne-Datathon-2016.markdown

     return lemmatized
 ```

 Now the text has been cleaned and simplified, it still isn't ready, this is because machine learning models can't process raw text directly.
-The strategy then is to convert the text into numbers using a technique called Bag of Words.
+The strategy then was to convert the text into numbers using a technique called Bag of Words.
+The way Bag of Words works is by creating a column for each unique word in the corpus and assigning a "1" if a word is present and "0" otherwise.
+In addition, I used modified version which factors in the frequency of this words occurring across the corpus and adjusting the weighting down if the word occurs often.
+Luckily Scikit-learn package has a simple function which does the majority of the heavy lifting as shown below.

 ```python